ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 Hello from my first script
 ```

-### Q26 — What does the new permission string look like?
+## Q26 - What does the new permission string look like?
 Did the script run this time?

-**Answer:** `-rwxr--r--`, x is there now in the owner spot.
-And yes, ran fine, printed "Hello from my first script."
+**Answer:** `-rwxr--r--` - x showed up in the owner slot.
+Ran fine, printed "Hello from my first script."

 Command:
 ```